mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 As explored in the literature review, playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].

-The role of play as leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning

 An analysis on the role of playtesting and an emerging forms of playful playtesting follows.

+The following sections are an exploratory mapping of some possible design features which may represent component repertoire elements or facilitate the process of identity development within the design in other ways.

 <!-- In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design. -->

 ### Repertoire movement between spaces, repertoires in practice (FOk) practices, Dol and helping styles

 Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, key observation from the data of the previous chapter can be reframed as repertoires that existed on other activity systems and its impact on learning activity in .